mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_plugin.md

     default:
         qWarning() << "[Averaging::handleEvent] Received an Event that is not handled by switch cases.";
 ```

+## Static Building

+MNE Analyze needs to be told about the plugins it will be including at build time when building statically.
+To do this, the plugins are included with `Q_IMPORT_PLUGIN` in `applications/mne_analyze/mne_analyze/main.cpp` under the `#ifdef STATICBUILD` macro, as well as in `applications/mne_analyze/mne_analyze/mne_analyze.pro` under the section that checks for static builds, `contains(MNECPP_CONFIG, static)`.

 ## Getting the New Plugin Running